 RETIREMENT SEASONDavid announced his retirement on his 40th birthday, deciding to play one last season in 2016.
 During his “retirement road trip” playing in the other teams’ stadiums, David was honored for his career and accomplishments and given gifts on behalf of the teams.
 Despite getting older in age, David had one of the best seasons of his career and continued breaking records.
 He batted .315 for the season with 38 home runs and 127 RBI, which are the most by any player in his final season.
 He also hit 48 doubles, which led the league.
 For these accomplishments, he was elected to his 10th and final All Star Game as the starting designated hitter for the American League.

 David and the Red Sox made one final push in the postseason to win another title but despite their best efforts, they came up short in the divisional round against the Cleveland Indians.
 After the end of the season, David continued to receive recognition for his achievements on the field in his last season.
 He received the 2016 Silver Slugger Award for DH, and was awarded the 2016 AL Hank Aaron Award which is given annually to the MLB player selected as the top hitter in each league, as voted on by baseball fans and members of the media.
-His jersey will be retired by the Red Sox in a pregame ceremony at Fenway on June 23 showing that his legacy in Fenway and Boston will last forever.
+His jersey was retired by the Red Sox in a pregame ceremony at Fenway on June 23, 2017 showing that his legacy in Fenway and Boston will last forever.